-The Seattle Chapter of the National Lawyers Guild is proud to offer free “Know Your Rights!” trainings to activists, civic organizations, and educational organizations in the Puget Sound region.
+The Utah Chapter of the National Lawyers Guild is proud to offer free “Know Your Rights!” trainings to activists, civic organizations, and educational organizations.

 Why “Know Your Rights”?

 The rights created under the United States Constitution apply to every person in the United States.
 Everyone can benefit from learning to assert and protect their civil rights.
 However, there is a particular need for people engaged in political advocacy or social justice movements to learn and apply these skills.

 Knowing your rights minimizes the likelihood of unwanted entanglement in the legal system and positions you for the best possible outcome if a legal issue does arise.
 Unwanted legal issues drain time, resources, and the energy of organizations engaged in political advocacy.
 Knowing your rights is a tool to protect yourself and your community.

 There is a pressing need for communities threatened by over-policing and discrimination in the legal system to learn and apply these skills.
 When disproportionate policing targets communities of color, homeless youth, LGBTQ+ communities, and poor and working class people, the results of even minor offenses can disadvantage individuals for a lifetime and negatively affect entire communities.
 Knowing your rights is a tool to protect yourself and your community.

 The National Lawyers Guild’s Know Your Rights trainings teach people how to protect their constitutional rights during encounters with law enforcement officers.
 Training sessions are typically around one hour.